Skip to main content

 Oceanography

 The ocean acts as the flywheel of the climate system because of its huge thermal inertia and ability to regulate the atmospheric carbon content.
 The ocean plays a critical role in short-term climate variability (including phenomena like El Nino) and long term climate change.
-Research at the University of Wisconsin focuses on the fundamental physical and geochemical processes that drive ocean circulations, and on the climatic impacts that result.
+Our research focuses on the fundamental physical and geochemical processes that drive ocean circulations, and on the climatic impacts that result.